 Kermit was floored by the quality of the de Montille wines.
 “These were startlingly different from the other Burgundies I had tasted.
 Most of what was on the US market at the time was heavily chaptalized.”
 Lithe but with intensity, the de Montille wines dazzled the young American with their complexity and bouquet.
 “I felt such a thrill tasting those wines.
 I said to myself, this guy’s the Joe Swan of Burgundy!”

 Kermit resolved to import the wine himself, despite his lack of both a license and mastery of the French language.
 To set the terms of their arrangement, the two men drove to the tourist office in Beaune and consulted a translator.
-Frank Schoonmaker generously agreed to import the wines while Kermit applied for a permit and consolidated the de Montille cases in one of his containers.
+Karl Petrowsky of Schoonmaker Selections generously agreed to import the wines while Kermit applied for a permit and consolidated the de Montille cases in one of his containers.
 While waiting for the shipment to arrive, Kermit pre-sold the entire lot.
 He was convinced his purchase was going to change the world and was extremely anxious to receive it.
 When the wines landed a few months later, however, something was wrong.

 “They were nothing like I tasted!
 I got angry—I thought maybe he was trying to trick me, and sent something else.”
 Kermit called de Montille to express his frustration, but de Montille insisted the wines were as promised.
 The problem, it seemed, was the long boat trip across the Panama Canal and up the West Coast.
 Kermit hadn’t even thought to ask if the containers were refrigerated.
 “He told me to let them sit three or four months and they might come back.
 They did, but not all the way.”